-INTRODUCTION AND NEED -- Corresponds to Section V's Review Criterion 1: NEED
+- INTRODUCTION -- Corresponds to Section V's Review Criterion 1: NEED Briefly describe the purpose of the proposed project.

-INTRODUCTION

-This section should briefly describe the purpose of the proposed project.
 You should briefly describe the planning activities that your network will conduct to build the network's infrastructure.
-It must clearly identify the focus area(s) and legislative aim(s) in this section of the proposal.
+It must clearly identify the focus area(s) and legislative aim(s) in this section of the proposal. - NEEDS ASSESSMENT -- Corresponds to Section V's Review Criterion 1: NEED Outlines the needs of the rural community and how the network will address those unmet needs, and serve the community.

-NEED

-This section outlines the perceived needs of the community and how the network will address those unmet needs.
 It should summarize the project's goals, expected outcomes, focus area and the aim(s) the project will support.
-This section should describe the rural community and how the network will serve the community.
-The following items must be addressed:

-- A. The target population and its unmet health needs must be described and documented in this section as well as socio-cultural determinants of health and health disparities impacting the population or communities.
-Demographic data should be used and cited whenever possible to support the information provided and describe the need for creating a network to address the identified area(s) of focus.
-Please list the areas of impact in Attachment 3. - B. Clearly identify a focus area(s) and legislative aim(s) that your network planning activities will address.
-Please refer to Section I.1.
-Purpose in this notice for more information about the legislative aims. - C. Describe the relevant services currently available in or near the service area of the network.
-The applicant should describe the potential impact of the network on providers, programs, organizations and other entities within the community.
-The applicant should identify gaps in the existing health care system and activities that the network will perform to fill those gaps (i.e. personnel, service delivery needs, shared resources, etc.).
-In this case, the application includes information on the population in relation to these health provider factors).

-- D. Explain how a network-planning award would address unmet needs.
-The applicant is expected to demonstrate the need for federal funding to support network-planning activities by describing the environment in which the network will be developed and why federal funds are appropriate at this time. - E. Provide a map that shows the location of network members, the geographic area that will be served by the network and any other information that will help reviewers visualize and understand the scope of the proposed planning activities should be included.
+You must address the following items: - A. Describe the target population and document the socio-cultural determinants of health and health disparities impacting the population or communities.
+Use and cite demographic data whenever possible to support the information provided and describe the need for creating a network to address the identified area(s) of focus.
+Please list the areas of impact in Attachment 3.

+- B. Clearly describe the health care service environment in which the network will be developed and include appropriate data sources (i.e., local, tribal, state, and/or federal) in the analysis of the environment in which the network is functioning. - C. Clearly identify a focus area(s) and legislative aim(s) that your network planning activities will address.
+Refer to Section I.1.
+Purpose in this notice for more information about the legislative aims. - D. Describe the relevant services currently available in or near the service area of the network.
+Describe the potential impact of the network on providers, programs, organizations and other entities within the community.
+Identify gaps in the existing health care system and activities that the network will perform to fill those gaps (i.e., personnel, service delivery needs, shared resources, etc.).
+In this case, the application includes information on the population in relation to these health provider factors. - E. Explain how a Network Planning award would address unmet needs.
+Demonstrate the need for federal funding to support network planning activities.
+Explain why federal funds are beneficial and appropriate at this time in the network development. - F. Provide a map that shows the location of network members, the geographic area the network will serve, and any other information that will help reviewers visualize and understand the scope of the proposed planning activities.
 Please include the map as Attachment 4.
-Note: Maps should be legible and in black and white. - RESPONSE -- Corresponds to Section V's Review Criterion 2: RESPONSE This section describes proposed methods that will be used to address and respond to the aforementioned needs in order to meet each of the program requirements and expectations in this notice of funding opportunity.
+Note: Maps should be legible and in black and white. - METHODOLOGY -- Corresponds to Section V's Review Criterion 2: RESPONSE Propose methods that you will use to address the stated needs and meet each of the previously described program requirements and expectations in this NOFO.
+You must address the following items: - A. Identify the proposed goals and objectives of the project and include a coherent strategy to carry out the activities to reach the proposed goals.

-The following items must be addressed:

-- A. Identify the proposed goals and objectives of the project and include a coherent strategy to carry out the activities to reach the proposed goals.
 Indicate which aim(s) your planning activities will support.
-Note: If a needs assessment has not been completed in your community within the past five (5) years, it is strongly encouraged that a community health needs assessment be included as one of the process goals for completion during the project period. - B. Include a project work plan that clearly illustrates the network's goals, strategies, activities, and measurable outcomes.
-The work plan must outline the individual or organization responsible for carrying out each activity and include a timeline for the project period.
-Please include the work plan as Attachment 5. - C. Include information on how the network members were identified for inclusion in the network, the expertise of each network member, and the desired working relationship among the members, i.e., reduction of ownership issues, improving communication strategies, reducing duplicate services, etc. Each network member should have an identified role in the project.
-Include a description of any previous collaboration among the network partners. - D. Describe how the local community or region to be served will experience increased access to quality health care services across the continuum of care as a result of the planning activities carried out by the network, particularly how it relates to re-organizing health care delivery to make the transition to a health care environment that emphasizes value, quality and efficiency.
-The application should identify new services that could result as an outcome of planning for the integration and coordination of activities carried out by the network.
-When possible, provide and support your expected outcomes with quantifiable data.
+Note: If a needs assessment has not been completed in your community within the past 5 years, it is strongly encouraged that a community health needs assessment be included as one of the process goals for completion during the period of performance. - B. Include information on how you selected network members for inclusion in the network, the expertise of each network member, and the desired working relationship among the members, i.e., reduction of ownership issues, improving communication strategies, reducing duplicate services, etc. Describe the role of each network member in the project (as it relates to Attachment 8).
+Include a description of any previous collaboration among the network partners.